keithrbennett/rika/README.md

 ### Outputting Only Metadata or Only Parsed Text

 The default setting is to output both metadata and text.
-To disable either, use the `-m` or `-t` options with a disabling flag, e.g. `-m-` to disable metadata and `-t false` or `--no-text` to disable text.
+To disable either, use the `-m` or `-t` options with a disabling flag, e.g. `-m-`, `-m false`, `-m no`, or `--no-metadata` to disable metadata.

+### Outputting the Document Source Identifier (Filespec or URL)

+There are many times when it is useful to know the source of the document.
+For example, if you are processing a large number of documents, you may want to know which document a particular piece of output came from.

+The document source identifier is output by default.
+To disable it, use the `-s` option with a disabling flag, e.g. `-s-`, `-s false`, `-s no`, or `--no-source`.

 ### Output Formats

-The `-f` option can be used to specify the output format.
+The `- to disable the sourcef` option can be used to specify the output format.
 The default is `at`, which means that the metadata will be output in awesome_print format, and the text will be output using `to_s` (i.e. without any changes to the parsed string).